 We used to hold the VW’s expensive price tag against it as well, as it was often undercut by its competitors.
 VW addressed this by introducing a new entry-level Move model, which is now our pick of the range.
 Partly due to its cheaper price, but it’s also well equipped; so well in fact it makes the more expensive specifications on offer look a bit redundant.

 About the VW T-Cross

-Rivals include the Citroen C3 Aircross, Renault Captur and Mazda CX-3, as well as the other similarly sized models within the Volkswagen Group: the Seat Arona, Audi Q2 and Skoda Kamiq.
-The T-Cross is the smallest of the five SUVs in Volkswagen’s range, sitting below the T-Roc, Tiguan, Tiguan Allspace and Touareg.
+Rivals include the Citroen C3 Aircross, Renault Captur, Nissan Juke, Toyota Yaris Cross and Peugeot 2008, as well as the other similarly sized models from within the Volkswagen Group: the Seat Arona and Skoda Kamiq.
+The higher-spec SEL and R-Line versions of the T-Cross are even priced as rivals to our reigning Car of the Year and Small SUV of the Year, the Hyundai Kona.
+The T-Cross is the smallest of the six SUVs in Volkswagen’s range, sitting below the Taigo, T-Roc, Tiguan, Tiguan Allspace and Touareg.

 In this review

 - 1Verdict - currently readingThe Volkswagen T-Cross is a competent small SUV, but it’s relatively expensive and lacks pizzazz